-LADA is collaborating with Scottee on a number of projects in 2018 to to mark his ten years of survival as an artist and to look back on a body of work that includes performance, live art, cabaret, nightclubs, pop ups, knees ups, theatre shows, projects, fine art, public artworks and international touring.
+To mark his ten years of survival as an artist, LADA collaborated with Scottee on a number of projects that look back on a body of work that includes performance, Live Art, cabaret, nightclubs, pop ups, knees ups, theatre shows, projects, fine art, public artworks and international touring.

 In 2010, as an emerging artist Scottee won the title of Time Out Performer of the Year – since then he has been creating provocative work for audiences across UK, Europe, Australia, Japan and the US.

 His debut solo tour The Worst of Scottee won the prestigious Total Theatre Award in 2014.
 Most recently he was included on Independent’s Rainbow List as one of Britain’s most influential LGBTQI+ people.

 Last year Scottee directed the critically acclaimed Putting Words in Your Mouth which was become one of Matt Trueman’s top 10 shows of 2017, quickly followed by the sell-out preview tour of Bravado..
 A national tour of the production is currently touring until late 2018 to coincide with his first book published by Oberon.

 Scottee is co-host on BBC Radio 4’s Loose Ends.
 In 2015 Scottee’s debut radio documentary My Big Fat Documentary was made BBC Radio 4’s Documentary of the Week.
 Scottee has since then appeared on Front Row, BBC Radio 3’s The Verb, BBC World Service and BBC Radio 1.